-The Randox Travel Centre is located close to the Terminal 2 Short Term multi-storey car park at Dublin Airport.
-Dedicated parking is available on Level 5 of the Terminal 2 Short Term multi-storey car park. *Please note pre-booking is essential.
+The Randox Travel Centre is located close to the Terminal 2 Short Term Car Park at Dublin Airport.
+Dedicated parking is available on Level 5 of the Terminal 2 Short Term Car Park. *Please note pre-booking is essential.

 - When arriving at the airport, follow the directional signage for Terminal 2 parking.
 A detailed video can be found here.

 - After you have parked in the dedicated area, take the lift down to the ground floor.